Running your first recipe – ESMValTool Tutorial

 After the banner and general information, the output starts with some important locations.

-1. Did ESMValTool use the right config file?
+1. Did ESMValTool use the right config files?

 2. What is the path to the example recipe?